138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Never invest in a business you can’t understand.”

 “The Internet, as a phenomenon, is just huge.
 That much, I understand.
 I just don’t know how to make money at it… I don’t try to profit from the Internet.
-But I do want to understand the damage it can do to an established business.
-Our approach is very much profiting from a lack of change rather than from change.
-With Wrigley chewing gum, it’s the lack of change that appeals to me.
+But I want to understand the damage it can do to an established business.
+Our approach is profiting from a lack of change rather than from change.
+With Wrigley chewing gum, the lack of change appeals to me.
 I don’t think it is going to be hurt by the Internet.
 That’s the kind of business I like.”

 “If a business does well, the stock eventually follows.”